AmjadShireen/Learnbay/README.md

-i was working as a medical coder before now iam doing devops and cloud course it will be completed in october
+i was working as a medical coder before now iam doing devops and cloud course it will be completed in october i am planning to get a secure job after that